miargentieri/exposome-aging-ukb/README.md

 * Conducting elastic net analyses

 Files are meant to be run sequentially.
-Code in file #1 (data import) requires a complete raw dataset from the UK Biobank with ALL baseline exposure variables avaialble.
+Code in file #1 (data import) requires a complete raw dataset from the UK Biobank with ALL baseline variables avaialble.